Berg0162/Simcline-V2/docs/Simcline-V2 Configuration.md

-Warning: When a new version of Simcline-V2 is installed in Arduino IDE 2 it will override <b>ALL</> files of the previous version!
-If you have made modifications in a file that is part of `Simcline-V2` --> make a copy of the file(s) in question <b>BEFORE</b> you install a new library version!
+Warning: When a new version of Simcline-V2 is installed in Arduino IDE 2 it will override <b>ALL</b> files of a previous version!
+If you have made modifications in a file that is part of `Simcline-V2` --> make a <b>copy</b> of the file(s) in question <b>BEFORE</b> you install a new library version!

 # configBoard.h
 Simcline-V2 <b>Board</b> configuration options: